Best online guitar lessons

-GuitarTricks takes care of this, as you can buy private, 30 or 60 minute online lessons from a few of its teachers.
+GuitarTricks takes care of this, as you can buy private, 30 or 60 minute online lessons from a few of its instructors.

-Learning mostly from prerecorded online lessons and having the means to talk with your online instructors is the best of both worlds.
+Learning guitar mostly from prerecorded online video lessons and having the means to talk with your online instructors is the best of both worlds.

 Here is a video review of GuitarTricks, and a few screenshots below:

 Then I can honestly recommend GuitarTricks.
 Follow their lesson curriculum, be diligent, and you will learn guitar with this site.